House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: thanom, Shutterstock

-A floor jack is a manually operated hydraulic jack that has a cylinder mounted horizontally, enabling a low profile.
-That enables floor jack users to lift low-profile cars, but most make use of this type of jack on heavy vehicles.
-After rolling the jack until the saddle is underneath the lift point, the user pumps the handle.
+A floor jack is a manually operated hydraulic jack with a cylinder mounted horizontally, enabling a low profile.
+It can lift low-profile cars, but most floor jacks to lift heavy vehicles.
+The user pumps the handle after rolling the jack until the saddle is underneath the lift point.
 That results in the hydraulic cylinder raising the lift arm until the saddle touches the vehicle.

 Pros